A Multi-Scale Decomposition MLP-Mixer for Time Series Analysis: Illustrative Experimental Results

-where $y_i$ and $\hat{y_i}$ are the ground truth and forecasting of the $i$-th time step in $H$ total future time steps, $m$ is the periodicity of the data. $\mathrm{SMAPE}_{Naive2}$ and $\mathrm{MASE}_{Naive2}$ are SMAPE and MASE of a baseline method provided in the competition.
-And we follow the official settings of the competition to compute the weighted average over different subsets for overall evaluation in this task.
+where $y_i$ and $\hat{y_i}$ are the ground truth and forecasting of the $i$-th time step in $H$ total future time steps, $m$ is the periodicity of the data.
+Intuitively, SMAPE measures the relative errors of the forecasting result.
+MASE is the MAE of the forecast values divided by the MAE of the in-sample one-step naive forecast.
+We also use the overall weighted average (OWA) of SMAPE and MASE as an evaluation metric, which is defined by the M4 competition~\cite{makridakis2018m4}.